 The services offered for the treatment of decorative surfaces include:

-Removal of inappropriate coatings such as over-paint and discoloured varnish
+Removal of inappropriate coatings such as non-original over-paint and discoloured varnish;

 Some of our projects include:

-Ely Cathedral – Conservation of painted nave ceiling.
-Conservation of Prior Crawden’s chapel.
+Ely Cathedral: Conservation of painted nave ceiling and conservation of Prior Crawden’s Chapel;

 St Pancras Chambers, London: Reconstruction of original decorative stencilling, cleaning of stonework, gilding, consultancy and surveys of Gilbert Scott’s Grade 1 listed masterpiece.